rahulbshrestha/Sieve-of-Eratosthenes/README.md

 Open index.html with your browser.

 ## Description
-Enter a maximum number in the input text that is given.
-The program will find all prime numbers that are lesser or equal and display it as a number chart.
-The blue- colored numbers are prime and the pink-colored numbers are not prime.
+Enter a maximum number until which to generate prime numbers.
+In a colored number chart, all the prime numbers less than that maximum number will be displayed.